 - Increased export demand for local food in the Australian "foodie" market

 - Diversified farming including new crop or animal varieties, and on-farm processing

-- Tourism through the development of farm-based and nature tourism activities.
+- Agri-tourism through the development of farm-based and nature tourism activities.

 - Our region is home to recognised food manufacturers and processors supporting economic growth and employment.